Anticipate team needs

 - Creation of a channel to allow everyone to put questions directly to the President

-- Dedicated email address so that employees can also put questions directly to the business continuity team
+- Dedicated email address so that employees can also put questions directly to the Business Continuity and Human Resources teams

 Offer specific training